aspnetrun/run-aspnetcore-angular_retired/README.md

 ## Pull-Request

-Please fork this repository, and send me your findings with pull-requests.
+Please fork this repository, and send us to your findings with pull-requests.
 This is open-source repository so open to contributions.

 ## Authors